-A New York nursing home resident or their spouse can file a lawsuit for financial compensation after suffering abuse in their nursing home.
+A New York nursing home resident or their spouse can file a New York nursing home abuse lawsuit for financial compensation after suffering abuse in their nursing home.
 If an elderly loved one has given power of attorney to a family member, that person may be eligible to file a lawsuit on behalf of their abused loved one.
 A lawyer from our firm may ask about your familial relationship to the abuse victim and explain your possible right to compensation.

 If a nursing home resident succumbed as a result of the abuse they endured, their spouse or children may be eligible for financial compensation by filing a wrongful death lawsuit.
 Learn more about who can file a nursing home abuse lawsuit, what the process involves, and what financial damages can be sought by contacting a local nursing home abuse law firm.